Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 ### Styling the main pages

-Tasks updated and repositioned accordingly to the current need.
+Tasks were updated and repositioned accordingly to the current need.
 One task was renamed to follow the naming convention of others (task #10).
 One task was created (task #16).

 The focus now is on styling the main pages of the project.